What Is a Credit Score?

 - New credit (10%): Opening a lot of accounts within a short period of time can be a red flag that you're unable to keep up with your bills.
 It's a good idea to pace yourself when opening new credit cards or taking out loans.

 - Credit mix (10%): Finally, lenders like to see that you can handle a variety of credit types.
-A mix of credit cards and different types of loans on your credit report will help strengthen your score.
+A mix of credit cards and different types of loans on your credit report will help strengthen your score — as long as you are paying them back responsibly.

-So what's considered good credit?
+Credit Score Ranges The good news is that even though there are numerous models, your credit score is unlikely to vary wildly.
+So you may be wondering what's considered good credit?
 And when should you worry?
 Experian breaks down the FICO score ranges:

 - Exceptional = 800+